-Dr. Morrow has completed advanced certification in various dermatological procedures including the use of neuromodulators such as Botox® and hyaluronic acid fillers with several physicians at the forefront of cosmetic injectables–both in Canada and the United States.
+Dr. Morrow has completed advanced training in the use of cosmetic injectables including the use of neuromodulators such as Botox®, Dysport® and hyaluronic acid fillers.
+He has trained with several physicians at the forefront of cosmetic medicine–both in Canada and the United States.
 He is a member of the Canadian Association of Aesthetic Medicine.
 Dr. Morrow is an active member of Mensa Canada® and American Mensa®.

 A Little Bit About Dr. Morrow…